 - Configure the OCx output for one of the available Peripheral Pin Select pins. - Calculate the required values for the OCxR and (for Double Compare modes) OCxRS Duty Cycle registers: - Determine the instruction clock cycle time.
-Take into account the frequency of the external clock to the timer source (if one is used) and the timer prescaler settings. - Calculate time to the rising edge of the output pulse relative to the timer start value (0000h). - c) Calculate the time to the falling edge of the pulse based on the desired pulse width and the time to the rising edge of the pulse. - Write the rising edge value to OCxR and the falling edge value to OCxRS. - Set the Timer Period register, PRy, to a value equal to or greater than the value in OCxRS. - For Trigger mode operations, set OCTRIG to enable Trigger mode.
+Take into account the frequency of the external clock to the timer source (if one is used) and the timer prescaler settings. - b) Calculate time to the rising edge of the output pulse relative to the timer start value (0000h). - c) Calculate the time to the falling edge of the pulse based on the desired pulse width and the time to the rising edge of the pulse. - Write the rising edge value to OCxR and the falling edge value to OCxRS. - For Trigger mode operations, set OCTRIG to enable Trigger mode.
 Set or clear TRIGMODE to configure trigger operation and TRIGSTAT to select a hardware or software trigger.
-For Synchronous mode, clear OCTRIG. - 6.
+For Synchronous mode, clear OCTRIG. - 5.
 Set the SYNCSEL<4:0> bits to configure the trigger or synchronization source.
-If free-running timer operation is required, set the SYNCSEL bits to '00000' (no sync/trigger source). - 7.
+If free-running timer operation is required, set the SYNCSEL bits to '00000' (no sync/trigger source). - 6.
 Select the time base source with the OCTSEL<2:0> bits.
+If the desired clock source is running, set the OCTSEL<2:0> bits before the output compare module is enabled for proper synchronization with the desired clock source.
 If necessary, set the TON bit for the selected timer which enables the compare time base to count.
-Synchronous mode operation starts as soon as the time base is enabled; Trigger mode operation starts after a trigger source event occurs. - 8.
-Set the OCM<2:0> bits for the appropriate compare operation (= 0xx).
+Synchronous mode operation starts as soon as the synchronization source is enabled.
+Trigger mode operation starts after a trigger source event occurs. - Set the OCM<2:0> bits for the appropriate compare operation (= 0xx).